-NER proves useful in several situations, for instance, the search for persons in proceedings or other types of documents, in disambiguation, as shown in the previous examples, in the extraction of relationships [Lima et al. 2020], like a family tree, etc.
+NER proves useful in several situations, for instance, the search for persons in proceedings or other types of documents, in disambiguation, as shown in the previous examples, in the extraction of relationships [Lima et al. 2020], like a family tree, etc. This task is named as Relationship Extraction (RE).

 To evaluate a NER tool, researchers usually adopt the use of benchmark corpus and the previous literature results for comparisons.
 A corpus may be a set of texts of a given context, or even a variety of domains, such as one or more newspapers, books, among others.
 HAREM [Mota and Santos 2008; Santos and Cardoso 2007] was an event organized by Linguateca [Linguateca 2018] and was an enormous incentive for NER researchers in the Portuguese language.
 It adopts the classification of 10 NEs categories, namely, for instance, 1) Abstraction, 2) Event, 3) Thing, 4) Location, 5) Work, 6) Organization, 7) Person, 8) Time, 9) Value, and 10) Other.

-The HAREM repository provides annotated corpora, that is, with the NEs related to these categories already identified and classified manually.
 The annotated corpora used in the HAREM have been used as a golden standard reference for NER systems in Portuguese.
 These corpora are known as the Golden Collections (GC), and they are split into First HAREM, Mini HAREM, and Second HAREM.